Universal consistency of the $k$-NN rule in metric spaces and Nagata dimension. III: Abstract

 It is usually convenient to reinterpret $\tilde\mu$ in a different way.
 Denote $\pi\colon\Omega\times\{0,1\}\to\Omega$ the first coordinate projection, $\pi(x,y)=x$.
 The direct image of $\tilde\mu$ under this projection is a probability measure on $\Omega$, $\mu=\tilde\mu\circ\pi^{-1}$.
 This $\mu$ is the law of unlabelled datapoints.
 Now restrict $\tilde\mu$ to the subspace $\Omega\times\{1\}$ and project this restriction under $\pi$ onto $\Omega$.
 Denote this measure $\mu_1$: $\mu_1(A) = \tilde\mu(A\times\{1\})$.
 Since $\mu_1$ is clearly absolutely continuous with regard to $\mu$, there exists for $\mu$-a.e. $x$ the Radon-Nykodym derivative:

 This is the conditional probability for a point $x$ to be labelled $1$.
 In this context, $\eta$ is referred to as the regression function.
-Since the measure $\tilde\mu$ is completely recoverable from the pair $(\mu,\eta)$, it is an often technically preferable way to encode the learning problem.
+Since the measure $\tilde\mu$ is in its turn completely recoverable from the pair $(\mu,\eta)$, it is an often technically preferable way to encode the learning problem.

 The learning (or generalization) error of a classifier, $T\colon\Omega\to\{0,1\}$ is the quantity

 The infimum of errors of all classifiers (which is in fact the minimum) is called the Bayes error:

 A classifier is called a Bayes classifier if its error equals the Bayes error.
 Those are exactly all classifiers satisfying $\mu$-a.e. the property